You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 8. Sunflowers

 Sunflowers draw many pests.
-These include weevils, wireworms, earwigs, snails, and cutworms.
+These include weevils, earwigs, snails, and cutworms.

-Specifically, they save your vegetable crops from these pests when planted between rows or at garden borders.
+Specifically, they may help reduce pest pressure on nearby vegetable crops when planted between rows or at garden borders.
 They also attract birds, which can help keep harmful insects under control.

 9. Millet